kdgregory/aws-java-utils/README.md

 This project contains three directories:

 * `library` is the main library of utility classes.
 * `testhelpers` contains mock objects and other classes to support testing the library.
-This will be published in case it's useful for anyone else.
+  While you are free to use this module to test your own applications, be aware that it does _not_ guarantee backwards compatibiliy.
+Any class may change without notice.
 * `examples` contains programs that demonstrate the library.
-* `integration-tests` are tests that exercise the library classes against actual AWS services.
-  *Beware:* running these tests will incur service charges.
+* `integration-tests` are tests that exercise the library classes against actual AWS services.  *Beware:* running these tests will incur service charges.

 ## Versioning

 I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

-* `MAJOR` tracks the AWS SDK major version (always 1)
-* `MINOR` tracks the AWS SDK minor version (always 11).
+* `MAJOR` is 1, and not expected to change.
+* `MINOR` is incremented for additions of significant functionality, such as support for a new service.
 * `PATCH` is incremented whenever functionality is added/fixed.

 I will not make breaking API changes, unless such changes represent a complete misunderstanding on my part about how the service operates.
 In that case, I will deprecate the relevant classes/methods for one release, and update their JavaDoc to warn against their use.

 Not all versions will be released to Maven Central.
 I may choose to make release (non-snapshot) versions for development testing, or as interim steps of a bigger piece of functionality.
 However, all release versions are tagged in source control, whether or not available on Maven Central.

 ## Source Control